torvalds/linux/Documentation/admin-guide/perf/hisi-pmu.rst

 - 2'b11: count the events which sent to the uring_ext (MATA) channel;
 - 2'b01: is the same as 2'b11;
 - 2'b10: count the events which sent to the uring (non-MATA) channel;
-- 2'b00: default value, count the events which sent to the both uring and uring_ext channel;
+- 2'b00: default value, count the events which sent to both uring and uring_ext channels;

 Users could configure IDs to count data come from specific CCL/ICL, by setting srcid_cmd & srcid_msk, and data desitined for specific CCL/ICL by setting